Supergreens Kale and Spinach

 An Easy Kale Recipe

-If you have homegrown greens on your window sill or in your garden, it is highly recommended that you use these chopped into the nutrient rich ‘icing’ containing the oils and supplement in our recipes.
+If you have homegrown greens on your window sill or in your garden, it is highly recommended that you use these freshly chopped into the nutrient rich ‘icing’ containing the oils and supplement in our homemade recipes.
 Parsley and basil are ideal, full of natural anti-inflammatories and are also classed as supergreens.